GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 ## Common Issues

+### I/O errors in your workloads

 - Error `Transport endpoint is not connected` in workload Pods.

   This error is due to Cloud Storage FUSE termination.
 In most cases, Cloud Storage FUSE was terminated because of OOM.
 Please use the Pod annotations `gke-gcsfuse/[cpu-limit|memory-limit|ephemeral-storage-limit]` to allocate more resources to Cloud Storage FUSE (the sidecar container).
 Note that the only way to fix this error is to restart your workload Pod.

 - Error `Permission denied` in workload Pods.

   Cloud Storage FUSE does not have permission to access the file system.

   Please double check your container user and fsGroup.
 Make sure you pass `uid` and `gid` flags correctly.
 See [Cloud Storage FUSE Mount Flags](#cloud-storage-fuse-mount-flags) for more details.

+  Please double check your service account setup.
+See [Set up access to Cloud Storage buckets via GKE Workload Identity](#set-up-access-to-cloud-storage-buckets-via-gke-workload-identity) for more details.

+### Pod event warnings

+If your workload Pods cannot start up, please run `kubectl describe pod <your-pod-name> -n <your-namespace>` to check the Pod events.
+Find the troubleshooting guide below according to the Pod event.

 - Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Unauthenticated desc = failed to prepare storage service: storage service manager failed to setup service: timed out waiting for the condition`

   After you follow the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to configure the Kubernetes service account, it usually takes a few minutes for the credentials being propagated.
 Whenever the credentials are propagated into the Kubernetes cluster, this warning will disappear, and your Pod scheduling should continue.
 If you still see this warning after 5 minutes, please double check the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to make sure your Kubernetes service account is set up correctly.
-Make sure your workload Pod is using the Kubernetes service account.
+Make sure your workload Pod is using the Kubernetes service account in the same namespace.

 - Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = PermissionDenied desc = failed to get GCS bucket "xxx": googleapi: Error 403: Caller does not have storage.buckets.get access to the Google Cloud Storage bucket.
 Permission 'storage.buckets.get' denied on resource (or it may not exist)., forbidden`

   Please double check the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to make sure your Kubernetes service account is set up correctly.
-Make sure your workload Pod is using the Kubernetes service account.
+Make sure your workload Pod is using the Kubernetes service account in the same namespace.

 - Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = NotFound desc = failed to get GCS bucket "xxx": storage: bucket doesn't exist`